guyycodes/Kubernetes_from_scratch/Environment Preparation/Readme#1.md

    * chmod +x cfssl cfssljson
    * sudo mv cfssl cfssljson /usr/local/bin/
-   * Finally, verify that the binaries are available in the /usr/local/bin/ directory by running: ls -l /usr/local/bin/cfssl /usr/local/bin/cfssljson, you should see this permission next to the binaries ```  -rwxr-xr-x  ```
+   * Finally, verify that the binaries are available in the /usr/local/bin/ directory by running: ls -l /usr/local/bin/cfssl /usr/local/bin/cfssljson, you should see this permission next to the binaries
     - or use:
    * brew instal cfssl